-Mr. Shaw Lut, Leonardo, aged 47, is the deputy head of 華頓綜合經濟研究所 (Huadun Economic Institute), the director of 行政及公務人員研修基金 (Administrator and Official Study Fund), the vice director of 國務院發展研究中心東方公共管理綜合研究所專家委員會 (the Expert Committee of the Eastern Public Management Institute of the Development Research Centre of State Council).
+Mr. Shaw Lut, Leonardo, aged 48, is the deputy head of 華頓綜合經濟研究所 (Huadun Economic Institute), the director of 行政及公務人員研修基金 (Administrator and Official Study Fund), the vice director of 國務院發展研究中心東方公共管理綜合研究所專家委員會 (the Expert Committee of the Eastern Public Management Institute of the Development Research Centre of State Council).
 Mr. Shaw graduated from Shanghai Fudan University and was a teacher and researcher at Fudan University.
 Mr. Shaw is currently a committee member of All-China Youth Federation, the deputy chairman of Beijing United Youth Association and the deputy director of Shanghai Economy Magazine.
 Mr. Shaw has been an Independent Non-executive Director of the Company since May 2009.
-Mr. Shaw is also an independent non-executive director of Wai Chun Mining Industry Group Company Limited, a public listed company in Hong Kong.
+Mr. Shaw was previously an independent non-executive director of Wai Chun Mining Industry Group Company Limited, a public listed company in Hong Kong.
 Other than disclosed above, Mr. Shaw did not hold any other directorships in any listed public companies in the past three years.

-Mr. To Yan Ming, Edmond, aged 41, holds a bachelor degree in Commerce in Accounting from Curtin University of Technology in Western Australia.
+Mr. To Yan Ming, Edmond, aged 42, holds a bachelor degree in Commerce in Accounting from Curtin University of Technology in Western Australia.
 Mr. To is a Certified Public Accountant practicing in Hong Kong and a director of Edmond To CPA Limited, Zhonglei (HK) CPA Company Limited and R.C.W.
 (HK) CPA Limited.
 Mr. To was formerly a director of Fortitude CPA Limited.
 Mr. To is a member of both the CPA Australia and Hong Kong Institute of Certified Public Accountants.
 Mr. To worked for one of the international accounting firms, Deloitte Touche Tohmatsu and has over 10 years of experience in auditing, accounting, floatation and taxation matters.
 Mr. To is currently an independent non-executive director of China Vanguard Group Limited, shares of which are listed on the GEM board of the Stock Exchange.
-Mr. To was an independent nonexecutive director of Aptus Holding Limited from January 2006 to October 2010.
-Mr. To is also an independent non-executive director of each of BEP International Holdings Limited, Theme International Holdings Limited and China Household Holdings Limited (formerly known as "Bao Yuan Holdings Limited"), shares of all of which are listed on the main board of the Stock Exchange.
-Mr. To was previously an independent non-executive director of Century Sunshine Ecological Technology Holdings Limited, shares of which are listed on the main board of the Stock Exchange.
-Mr. To has been an independent non-executive Director of the Company since September 2009.
-Other than disclosed above, Mr. To did not hold any other directorships in any listed public companies in the past three years.
+Mr. To was an independent nonexecutive director of BEP International Holdings Limited from June 2009 to December 2013.
+Mr. To is also an independent non-executive director of each of Theme International Holdings Limited, China Household Holdings Limited and Wai Chun Mining Industry Group Company Limited, shares of all of which are listed on the main board of the Stock Exchange.
+Mr. To has been an Independent Non-executive Director of the Company since September 2009.

-The Directors have pleasure in presenting their report and the audited consolidated financial statements of the Group for the year ended 31 March 2013.
+The Directors submit their report together with the audited consolidated financial statements of the Group for the year ended 31 March 2014.